JacksonBurns/Crow/paper.md

 in this case area.
 The resulting data is output to the universal *csv* format for easy manipulation in the user's software of choice.

-Peak picking is complicated by the presence of instrument noise and unexpected eluates, so 'Crow' allows the user to pick one of three implemented methods: keep all peaks which fall within their given interval, keep the peak which is closest to the center of the interval, or keep whichever peak has the maximum area.
+Peak picking is complicated by the presence of instrument noise and unexpected eluates, so `Crow` allows the user to pick one of three implemented methods: keep all peaks which fall within their given interval, keep the peak which is closest to the center of the interval, or keep whichever peak has the maximum area.